nikita-fuchs/sophiadocs/README.md

 # sophiadocs
-the temporary repo for sophia readthedocs
+the temporary repo for sophia's `readthedocs`, contents will be moved to the official AE repo in a few days once overything is in place.
+Feel free to open PRs / issues in here until then.